Questions about visiting Boyden Library?

 Please email email@example.com with any questions, or call 413-774-1510

-The Continental Collaborative is an optional breakfast series designed to create a space for conversation, collaboration, and peer-driven professional learning.
+The Continental Collaborative is a professional development series designed to create a space for conversation, collaboration, and peer-driven professional learning.

 Please reach out to Marshall Carroll with any questions or suggestions for future topics, presenters, or sessions to further Teaching & Learning at Deerfield.

 No RSVP needed.
-Continental breakfast will be provided — you bring the collaboration!
+Continental breakfast snacks will be provided — you bring the collaboration!

 The first Continental Collaborative will convene on Friday, October 1st from 7:30 am to 8:15 am in the Teaching & Learning Room, Boyden 106.
 Inspired by Andy Stallings’ question during opening faculty meeting, this first session will focus on Student Feedback.
 To start this collaborative, Joe Lyons will share a few methods he uses to provide student feedback.
 We hope others will also want to share some of their favorite practices to spark discussion and conversation.